For urgent help, see Emergencies.

 Wellbeing and Welfare team

 As Wellbeing and Welfare lead, Kate provides welfare support to all undergraduate and graduate students, and coordinates Balliol’s student wellbeing and welfare provision.
-She works three days a week (Monday to Wednesday) and is available by appointment from 0th-9th week.
+She works three days a week (Monday to Wednesday) and is available by appointment.
+At Broad Street she is in Staircase XXII, Room 1; she also meets students at Jowett Walk, 4G2.

 Chris is available during term time to advise, treat and support any College member who is unwell, injured or in other difficulty.
-She gives advice, treatment, and support on a range of health matters including minor ailments and minor injuries, and with sufficient notice can offer repeat prescriptions and travel advice.
-She also helps with mental health and welfare concerns including sleep disturbance, contraception and sexual health, anxiety and panic attacks, and low mood.
-Chris is available at the Broad Street site (Staircase XXII, Room 1), 0th week to 9th week, as follows.
+She gives advice, treatment, and support on a range of health matters including minor ailments and minor injuries, and travel advice.
+She also helps with mental health and welfare concerns including sleep disturbance, anxiety and panic attacks, and low mood.
+Chris is available at the Broad Street site (Staircase XXII, Room 1A/B) and Jowett Walk (4G2), 0th week to 9th week, at the times below.
 All appointments must be arranged by email or telephone.
 Students too ill to leave their room should leave a note at the Lodge via a scout or friend and Chris will call to see them.
-If she is not available (she works part-time and may not be on duty), students should contact the College Doctor.
+If she is not available (she works part-time and may not be on duty), students should contact the College Doctor at 19 Beaumont Surgery, telephone 01865 240501: please use this link: 19 Beaumont Street Surgery.

 - Friday: closed